Indirect Query Bayesian Optimization with Integrated Feedback: Background and Related Work

+\paragraph{Indirect Query and Integrated feedback} Aggregated feedback was studied by \cite{zhang2022gaussian} under the Gaussian process bandits setting.
+Their aggregated feedback is averaging over local continuous non-overleap areas, while we consider a general reward given by conditional expectation with unknown $p(x|a)$.
+They aimed to recommend a local area in $\mathcal{X}$ which gives the highest possible average score, while our goal is to find an optimizer for $f$.
 Linear partial monitoring \citep{kirschner2023linearpartialmonitoringsequential} provided a general framework to link actions and feedback via linear observation maps.
 Different from the linear bandits model, the reward and observation features are decoupled.
 If the conditional distributions are known in our setting, then the integrated feedback can be expressed as one special case of linear partial monitoring.
 Apart from that, transductive linear bandits \citep{fiez2019sequentialexperimentaldesigntransductive} considered the measurement and actions are separated, where they assumed the two spaces shared the same unknown parameters.

-A few works studied direct feedback but optimising the aggregated target, either as in linear functionals \citep{mutný2023experimentaldesignlinearfunctionals, garciabarcos2020robustpolicysearchrobot}, uncertainty inputs \citep{oliveira2019bayesianoptimisationuncertaininputs} or in conditional mean embedding setting \citep{chowdhury2020active}.
-Refer to Chapter 11.9 in \cite{garnett_bayesopIQBOok_2023} for more discussion related to (robust) stochastic optimisation.
-These are related fields but consider different tasks and techniques.
+In stochastic optimisation (chapter 11.9 in \cite{garnett_bayesopIQBOok_2023}), a line of work studied the opposite setting of ours, where direct feedback was observed but to optimise the aggregated target, either as in linear functionals \citep{mutný2023experimentaldesignlinearfunctionals, garciabarcos2020robustpolicysearchrobot}, with uncertainty inputs \citep{oliveira2019bayesianoptimisationuncertaininputs} or in conditional mean embedding setting \citep{chowdhury2020active}.

-\paragraph{Multi-fidelity and cost-aware BO} Multi-fidelity Bayesian optimisation has been studied widely to learn functions via cheaper surrogates with varying cost and fidelity \citep{kandasamy2016gaussian, kandasamy2017multifidelitybayesianoptimisationcontinuous,wu2019practicalmultifidelitybayesianoptimization}.
-MES was extended in multi-fidelity setting \citep{takeno2020MFMES}, inspired by which we proposed a hierarchical tree search algorithm with multi-resolution.
-Compared with the classical multi-fidelity setting, our multi-resolution setting considers noise in the indirect query domain $\mathcal{A}$, which determines the range over which the feedback is integrated, and thus can be thought of as determining the resolution of the feedback.
-There are more general definitions of cost-aware BO under the topic of constraint optimisation \citep{lee2020costawarebayesianoptimization}, where the cost can be an unknown function \citep{astudillo2021multistepbudgetedbayesianoptimization}.